Civil, Criminal and Family Procedure Rules in the UK Explained

 The requirement for document disclosure ensures that all parties have the same information.
 It promotes fairness.
 Overall, the UK Legal Procedure Rules has made the civil justice system better efficient and user-friendly.

-What are Criminal Procedure Rules UK (CrimPR)?
+What are Criminal Procedure Rules UK?

-In 2021, magistrates’ courts in England and Wales received 1.14 million cases and disposed of 1.17 million.4 Of the cases received, 76% were for summary offences or breaches, which can be resolved in a magistrates’ court without the need for a trial.
-Most of the remaining cases (209,000 or 18%) were triable-either-way, meaning they could be resolved in either the magistrates’ or Crown court.
+Most of the remaining cases (209,000 or 18%) were triable-either-way.
+It means that they could be resolved in either the magistrates’ or Crown court.
 Around 2% (24,000) were initial hearings for indictable offences, which can only be resolved by trial at the Crown court.

 The public accounts committee asked the government to reduce the criminal backlog.
-In response, the govt sent a letter from the Permanent Secretary, Ministry of Justice, to the Chair of the Public Accounts Committee, 7 September 2022
+In response, the government sent a letter from the Permanent Secretary, Ministry of Justice, to the Chair of the Public Accounts Committee, 7 September 2022

 Secretary Ministry of Justice